Today, I will attempt to define composition in photography and the most effective way to learn and master it.

-Have you ever wondered what it is that transforms a photograph into a work of art?
-There are different aspects of a photograph but, unarguably, it’s the composition that allows the photographer to make a statement with his image.
+Have you ever wondered what transforms a photograph into a work of art?
+There are different aspects of a photograph, but unarguably, the composition allows the photographer to make a statement with his image.

 Composition is a term that is used in all genres of art.
-It involves the organization of the elements in a work or art, be it a painting or a piece of music.
+It involves the organization of the elements in a work of art, be it a painting or a piece of music.
 If your artwork is well-composed, its viewer or listener can grasp its intended message and feel the emotion you wanted to convey with it.
-There are many established rules of composition but the artist is free to break or transform them in order to express his idea in the best way possible.
+There are many established rules of composition, but the artist is free to break or transform them to express his idea in the best way possible.

-Definition: Composition in photography can be defined as positioning the objects in the frame in such a way that the viewer’s eye is automatically drawn to the most interesting or significant area of the capture.
+Composition in photography can be defined as positioning and arranging the objects in the frame in such a way that the viewer’s eye is automatically drawn to the most interesting or significant area of the capture.

-In landscape photography we usually have the time to carefully compose our image before shooting since we work with objects that are immobile or slowly moving (such as clouds or the sun).
+In landscape photography, we usually have the time to carefully compose our image before shooting since we work with immobile objects or slowly moving (such as clouds or the sun).

-With street photography or photojournalism, on the other hand, composing is done in a matter of seconds.
-To reach this point a photographer needs a combination of knowledge, practice and a bit of creative courage.
+On the other hand, in street photography or photojournalism, composing is done in a matter of seconds.
+To reach this point, a photographer needs a combination of knowledge, practice, and a bit of creative courage.

 Even a perfectly exposed and sharp image taken with a professional camera can “tell us nothing” if it’s not composed in an interesting or meaningful way.
 In fact, if composed well, your image may as well be blurred or underexposed.
 As long as these aspects contribute to your idea, they are perfectly acceptable and might even become the emblem of your distinctive style.

 Now that we understand the importance of composition in photography, the next step is to begin learning it.